anhaidgroup/sparkly/README.md

 Welcome to Sparkly!
 Sparkly is a TF/IDF top-k blocking for entity matching system built on top of Apache Spark and PyLucene.

+# Paper and Data

+A link to our paper can be found [here](https://pages.cs.wisc.edu/~anhai/papers1/sparkly-tr22.pdf).
+Data used in the paper can be found [here](https://pages.cs.wisc.edu/~dpaulsen/sparkly_datasets/)

 ## Installing Dependencies

 ### Python